XCandlemassX/Pulsar-setup-guide/README.md

 ![Portmap Register](Images/portmap-register-2.png)

 After creating your account, verify your email, and that’s basically it for creating a Portmap account.
 Also I haven’t said this but the reason we’re creating a Portmap account is because we’re going to use it as a **port forwarding service**.
-If you don’t know what that is go search it up or ask ChatGPT just like most of y’all always do :D.
+If you don’t know what that is go search it up or ask ChatGPT.
 ![Portmap Email Confirmation](Images/portmap-email-confirmation.png)

 ---